neo4j-labs/neodash/README.md

 ![screenshot](evolving.png)

-In September 2024 **Neo4j [announced](https://www.datanami.com/2024/09/04/neo4j-simplifies-graph-database-in-the-cloud/#:~:text=NeoDash%20is%20an%20open%20source,was%20open%20source%2C%20not%20supported) is evolving into a fully supported dashboard builder, as of the Neo4j product suite**.
+In September 2024 **Neo4j [announced](https://www.datanami.com/2024/09/04/neo4j-simplifies-graph-database-in-the-cloud/#:~:text=NeoDash%20is%20an%20open%20source,was%20open%20source%2C%20not%20supported) NeoDash is evolving into a fully supported dashboard builder, as of the Neo4j product suite**.

 This project (NeoDash Labs) will continue to exist and contain experimental features.
 If you're interested to get official support for NeoDash as part of a Neo4j License agreement, please reach out to your Neo4j contact person.